-In our last post we made some points about how relevant remote working has become and what are, in our opinion, some of the best tools and software solutions that you can use for managing your remote workforce.
+We have already made some points about how relevant remote working has become and what are, in our opinion, some of the best tools and software solutions that you can use for managing your remote workforce.
 This time we’ll try to get an insight on the pros and cons of managing telecommuting, as well as how you and your remote employees can both benefit from time tracking.

 Whether you already are or will be relying on remote workers as part of your team, the combined pros and cons list that follows offers a comprehensive overview of aspects to bear in mind.

-Pros: Measurable improvements
+Pros: Measurable improvements.

 - Time saving.

 Getting away from ringing phones, overheard conversations and other distractions can create uninterrupted spans of time to think and write, or focus on detailed data work.
 Not to mention all the time wasted for commuting.

 Less expensive talents or talents that want to work from home for their own reasons, like families and caregivers, or generation Y workers –there’s a whole new world out there eager to work under different conditions to the norm.
 Also, telecommuting can allow you to have a diverse workforce in the geographic sense.